mfornace/nupack-docs-dev/sources/design.md

 ### Match

-Match constraints are used to constrain concatenations of domains to be identical to each other.
-They are specified by providing the ```add_match_constraint``` with two lists of domains.
-The sum of the lengths of the domains in each list must be the same.
+Match constraints are used to constrain equal-length concatenations of one or more domains to be identical as follows:

 ```python
 a = Domain('N10', name='a')